openpowerquality/docusaurus/docs/intro-motivation.md

 Electrical utilities are not necessarily required to be transparent about the quality of power they provide to consumers.
 For example, in Hawaii, the utilities are required to make a "best effort" to provide non-harmful voltage and frequency values, but are only required to publicly report on power outages of more than 3 minutes.
 There is no requirement for utilities to report potentially harmful deviations in voltage, frequency, or THD.
 Indeed, in Hawaii, there is not yet infrastructure in place that would enable utilities to collect that information, even if they were asked to report on it.

 OPQ intends is to provide an unbiased, independent, third party source of accurate power quality data.
 This can be used by consumers to better understand the performance of their public utilities, by researchers to devise improvements to grid control, and by public policy makers responsible for designing and implementing regulatory frameworks for electrical utilities.

+## OPQ Research Process

+Successfully designing and implementing technology to achieve this vision requires innovative research with respect to hardware design, analytics design, and visualization design.
+To support the research process, OPQ technology is designed for experimentation and innovation in two major ways:

+* All software subsystems are designed for extensibility.
+Our middleware components (Mauka and Makai) have a plugin architecture.
+Our visualization component (View) consists of modular UI elements using React.
+We also provide API endpoints for interoperation with other software systems.

+* Our software and hardware are made publicly available using open source licenses.
+This will facilitate replication, extension, and development of a community of researchers.

 ## Immediate goals for OPQ